Choosing A Computer for Architecture

 Pros: Versatility with 4 working modes, relatively lightweight, huge screen, large amount of storage and RAM, great graphics card, has a touchscreen, can be used as a stationary drafting tablet, all-in-one minimalist design reduces clutter

-Cons: Expensive - check price, does not come with accessories
+Cons: Pricey - check price, does not come with accessories

 A much needed tool for taking notes, creating renderings, and getting the most out of your surface computer!

 Besides the minimalist design, the coolest thing about this mouse is that it can be stored flat for travel.